Fahmicom777/embSysProject/README.md

 For development omit the `-r` or `--release` flag for fast builds

-enter the following line into the terminal within the path of this README.md to run the project

-sudo python grayscale-block.py --led-cols=64 --led-chain=3 --led-slowdown-gpio=5
+sudo python three-panel-golf.py --led-cols=64 --led-chain=3 --led-slowdown-gpio=5